deeppavlov/DeepPavlov/docs/features/models/kbqa.rst

 * Simple questions:
     "What is crew member Yuri Gagarin's Vostok?"

-To find the answer the following models are used:
+The following models are used to find the answer:

 * BERT model for prediction of query template type.
 Model performs classification of questions into 8 classes correponding to 8 query template types.